topherCantrell/computerarcheology/content/README.md

 The [Legend of Zelda](NES/Zelda) for the NES started a long series of wonderful Zelda games spanning all the different Nintendo game systems.

-Patrik, add whatever you want to the description here.

 ## Viruses

 Computer viruses are an intriguing part of our computer culture.
 Let me take you into the assembly workings of two famous but defunct viruses.
 First I'll show you the [Morris Worm](Virus/Worm) VAX assembly snippet written into a buffer overrun to forge a root shell.
 Then we'll look at the PC [Stoned](Virus/Stoned) boot sector infector.
 As tiny and efficient as it is, there is always room for improvement.
-Let me show you!

 ## Amiga